Peanhua/ot-harjoitustyo/documentation/manual.md

 #### Healing

 Player, and some non-player characters, regenerate hit points over time.
-In addition to the regeneration system, certain consumables and actions heal the character.
+In addition to the regeneration system certain consumables and actions heal the character.

 #### Combat